Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Forgiveness is for you.
 The Nelson Mandela legacy.

-You can’t speak about forgiveness without talking about Nelson Mandela.
-As we learn from the article “Love and Forgiveness in Governance,” despite having been prevented from attending his mother and son’s funeral while in prison and the bitterness of not having been able to say a final farewell to those who matter most to him, he said,
+We can’t speak about forgiveness without talking about Nelson Mandela.
+As we learn from the article “Love and Forgiveness in Governance,” despite having been prevented from attending his mother and son’s funerals while in prison — and the bitterness of not being able to say a final farewell to those who mattered most to him — he said:

-After being released from jail and becoming the first black president of South Africa, he taught us valuable insight by looking back.
+After being released from jail and becoming the first Black president of South Africa, he offered us a valuable insight by looking back.
 He recognized that he had lost his best years incarcerated.
 But he was also aware that he wouldn’t have become the man he did without being there.
 Jail was the changing factor in his life.
-By sitting down alone with himself, he had the opportunity to look inside and transmute his whole being.
+By sitting alone with himself, he had the opportunity to look inside and transmute his whole being.

 As an Amazon Associate, we earn from qualifying purchases.